dsverdlo/minqlx-plugins/README.md

 Displays some more info about a player if the info command is used, and also provides a method to check a player's scoreboard information (in big CA matches people sometimes fall off / just below the scoreboard)

 - **translate**
 Provides methods to translate any words or sentences into another language, using the Google Translate API.
 Also able to look up normal english definitions and Urban Dictionaries definitions.
-There is also an automatic translation feature, which will automatically translate messages into your native or chosen language.
+There is also an automatic translation feature, which will automatically translate messages into your native or chosen language. **Important** Requires installation of the 'textblob' python library.
+Instructions are in the plugin comments